florianbaer/VM-Report-Template/README.md

 - Python3 with Pygments for syntax highlighting (minted package)
 - All necessary LaTeX packages for this template

+Note about VS Code LaTeX extensions: this template is designed to work seamlessly with popular VS Code LaTeX extensions (for example, LaTeX Workshop and common companion extensions).
+When you open this project in VS Code (inside the devcontainer), these extensions can automatically manage compilation, bibliography (Biber), forward/inverse search, and other tasks using the configured LaTeX toolchain.

 #### Building the Document

 Once in the container: